kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 Any timeline may be output as a history.
 For a discrete timeline, the history is the collection of events in the timeline.
-For a continuous timeline, the history contains the points at which a value changes -- it is effectively a change log
+For a continuous timeline, the history contains the points at which a value changes -- it is effectively a changelog.

 ### Snapshots